WillianMafra/WillianMafra/README.md

 - Self-taught Software Developer
 - B2 English Level - 57/100 at EFSET and 83/120 at TOEFL
-- Currently learning about AWS and React Native
+- Currently learning about cybersecurity and pentest.

 <br>